babeheim/evanthsoc-new/_posts/2017-11-01-eas-at-aaa-2017-schedule.md

 - 10:15 AM - 12:00 PM, The Roles of Women Across Cultures in Behavioral Ecological Perspective: Kinship and Social Organization (Part 2), location: Marriott, Wilson C

 - **note** *the EAS session "Evolutionary Dynamics of Culture: Networks, Phylogenies, Ideologies & Health" is also scheduled to run at 10:15 AM - 12:00 PM, in Marriott, Roosevelt 4.
-To allow EAS members to attend both, this session will be run twice, first at the scheduled time and place, and a second time Saturday, at the location described below.*
+To allow members to attend every EAS session, this session will be run twice, first at the scheduled time and place, and a second time Saturday, at the location described below.*

 ## Saturday, December 2, 2017